The First Few Weeks After Surgery:

 - You should be able to drive, return to work and resume your normal activities within a week.

 Within 2 – 3 months after cataract surgery, your eye should be comfortable and your vision should be clear.
 If you have residual nearsightedness, farsightedness or astigmatism, you may need prescription eyeglasses.
 To reduce your need for glasses, a laser vision correction procedure such as LASIK or PRK often can be performed to sharpen your eyesight.

 Be aware that a common complication of cataract surgery — called a secondary cataract — can develop 2- 4 months (or longer) after surgery.

 It’s important to be patient and not expect perfect vision immediately after cataract surgery.
 It takes some time for your eye to heal completely.
 It is not unusual to experience fluctuations in your vision for several days or even a few weeks after surgery.

-During your follow-up visits, Dr. Rosenbaum will advise you about how your eye is healing and when your vision has stabilized.
+During your follow-up visits, Our Doctors will advise you about how your eye is healing and when your vision has stabilized.

-To schedule a consultation with Dr. Rosenbaum in Lansing or to find out more information about recovering from cataract surgery, contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com.
+To schedule a consultation with Our Doctors in Lansing or to find out more information about recovering from cataract surgery, contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com.